Apteco/AptecoAPIGuides/Guides/GeneratingAPIClientLibrary.md

 The steps to go through are:

-1. Ensure you have Java installed (the time of writing swagger-codegen uses Java 8).
+1. Ensure you have Java installed (at the time of writing swagger-codegen uses Java 8).
 2. Download the latest stable release of the swagger-codegen (see [the prerequisites on the swagger-codegen readme](https://github.com/swagger-api/swagger-codegen#prerequisites) for a link to get the jar file from).
-3. Create a json options file to contains the settings to use when generating the API client code.
+3. Create a json options file to contain the settings to use when generating the API client code.
 This will be languge dependant - see the swagger-codegen documentation for details.
 There is an example C# options file in the [ApiSystemAnalyser](https://github.com/Apteco/ApiSystemAnalyser) sample application.
 4. Run the following command to generate the client libraries from the API hosted at the given URL: